 Catherine Cousar holds a master’s degree in global policy studies from the University of Texas and a bachelor’s degree in English literature from Smith College.
-She currently works for a planning and engineering firm in Texas as a policy analyst and project support specialist.
-She was the Forage Center’s administrative specialist from 2017 to 2021 and assisted in running the Coastal Promise program in 2018 and 2019.
-Here, she reflects on her experiences in conversation with the new Forage Center administrative specialist, Kate Fergus.
+She now works for a planning and engineering firm in Texas as a policy analyst and project support specialist.
+She was the Forage Center’s administrative specialist from 2017 to 2021 and assisted in running the Forage Center's Coastal Promise field programs in 2018 and 2019.
+Here, she reflects on her experiences in conversation with new Forage Center communications manager Kate Fergus.

 Q: What initially led you to start working at the Forage Center?

 A: Shortly after graduate school, I moved up to Washington D.C. to look for work in public policy.
 At an alumni event for Smith College, I met Abigail Sleneski, who was a member of the Forage Center’s board of directors at the time.
-She recommended I meet David J. Smith so he could tell me about the Forage Center.
+She recommended I meet the Forage Center's president, David J. Smith, so he could tell me about the Forage Center.
 In that first meeting, he mentioned that the Forage Center was looking for an administrative specialist, and I talked him into hiring me part time.

-Q: What was your most memorable experience at the Forage Center?
+Q: What was your most memorable experience with the Forage Center?

 A: Shortly after I began at the Forage Center, they had their annual retreat out at the home of one of the board members.
 I still remember sitting next to a campfire the first night and listening to all the unique experiences of board members and staff.
 They had done everything from working for the Red Cross to being a professor, to being a lawyer, to being a nurse.
 Through my time with the Forage Center, I was always amazed at the wealth of human experience we had to draw on when planning exercises.